Last updated on December 10th, 2018

 Option 2 – Save the TG-5 GPS Log

-If you use the TG-5 GPS log method, the main advantage is that you can use the geotagging log to tag images from other cameras.
+If you use the TG-5 GPS log method, the main advantage is that you can use the ‘log’ to geotag images from other cameras.
 Plus, even for the TG-5’s own images, you can use the log to determine the location of images without location metadata by interpolation (even if you didn’t take other pictures nearby).

-Though these days phone apps can definitely do the same thing, offloading that function to your camera will definitely help our smartphone’s already anemic battery life.
-Plus, it is much easier to simply swap the battery on the camera then in your phone – if you even can.
+Though these days phone apps can definitely do the same thing, offloading that function to your camera will definitely help a smartphone’s already anemic battery life.
+Plus, it is much easier to simply swap the battery in the camera than in your phone – if you even can.

 Here we’ll be focusing on extracting the file and how to geotag images with the TG-5 GPS Log.
 That includes converting it from Olympus’s .LOG format into the industry standard .GPX, as well as using it to geotag other images in Lightroom.

-How to Geotag Images with the TG-5 GPS Log – Step by Step
+How to Use Olympus TG5 Log Function – Step by Step

 Step 1 – Start by saving a GPS Log

 To start saving a geolocation log file on the camera with your GPS location , simply move the switch to the LOG position.
 Keep in mind that it will log your position continuously (regardless of the camera being on or off), which will drain the battery.
 Keeping replacement batteries around is a must.
 Be aware that while logging, the battery is unlikely to last more than a day.
 Even if the camera is off.
 GPS tracking is a battery-hog, regrettably.

 Once you are done tracking your GPS location, move the LOG switch back to off.
 The camera will take a few seconds to finish saving the file to the camera’s memory.